timvieira/blog/content/sampling-without-replacement.md

 [here](https://github.com/timvieira/blog/blob/master/content/notebook/Priority%20Sampling.ipynb).
 So download the notebook and play with it!

-The improvement of priority sampling (PS) over Monte Carlo (MC) is pretty nice, check it out:
+The improvement of priority sampling (PS) over Monte Carlo (MC) is pretty nice.
+I've also included PPSWOR, which seems pretty indistinguishable from PS so I won't really bother to discuss it.
+Check out the results!

 <center>
 ![Priority sampling vs. Monte Carlo](http://timvieira.github.io/blog/images/ps-mc.png)